midhunkalarikkal/FullDomain/Notes/React.md

 - **Resolved**
   The `resolved` property shows the exact URL from which the package was downloaded, ensuring npm fetches the correct version during installation.

+- **version in 3 numbers**
+  first number is the `major` version [ internally changing something, so the library need to update ] second number is the `minor` version [ a small featue updation, backward compatable it means we can still use the older version] third number is the `patch` version [ like a small change, bug fix ]